ergodicio/tsadar/docs/source/inputs.rst

 Parameters
 ---------------------

-All fitting parameters are found in the ``parameters:`` section of the input deck.
+All fitting parameters are found in the ``parameters:`` section of the input decks.
 These parameters are separated into species fields.
 These species can be called anything but best practice is to name them ``species1`` through ``speciesn``.